toinbox/simplerelay/COMPATIBILITY.md

 | Authentication | Off |
 | From | `you@gmail.com` |

-Scan-to-email: set the relay as SMTP server, your Gmail as From address.
+Scan-to-email: set the relay as SMTP server, your provider email as From address.

 ---